Top 5 Pregnancy Complaints -- Plus How to Feel Better Fast

 Also consider being candid about how you’re feeling.
-Those who aren’t aware you’re pregnant may understand your feelings better and have more patience if you’re able to share your news with them.
+Those who aren’t aware you’re expecting may understand your feelings better and have more patience if you’re able to share your news with them.
 Having a solid support team can make a big difference when so much in your life is changing.

 As your belly grows, your skin must stretch to accommodate!
 That means many women experience an intense itching sensation during the weeks baby grows the most.